 A 2011 study suggests that the physical or emotional symptoms associated with premenstrual syndrome are potentially caused by sensitivity to the hormone prolactin that may be related to low prostaglandin E1 (PGE1).

+Hemp oil’s gamma-linolenic acid (GLA) assists in the production of PGE1.
 The study showed that women with PMS who took 1 gram of fatty acids that included 210 mg of GLA experienced a notable decrease in symptoms.

 Hemp oils as an antibacterial agent